lostjared/acidcamGL/README.md

 Just to create something that I can use to create fun video and artwork to share online.

-# Notes:
+# Notes for Windows:

+* The Windows version of this project requires Visual Studio 2919 Runtime download from Microsoft.

 If downloading the Windows setup be sure to update to the most up-to-date shaders by downloading the project source code and copying the files in the filter/ directory into the same directory in the installation folder.
 Otherwise, you will be using an outdated list of default filters.
 The default folder for installation is:

-* The Windows version of this project requires Visual Studio 2919 Runtime download from Microsoft.

 C:\Program Files\LostSideDead\acidcamGL\acidcamGL\acidcamGL_x64